Updated November 21, 2025.

 - I had a bad experience in swim lessons as a child; I never got over it, so I’ve never learned to swim

-- I didn’t learn to drive until I was in my mid-20s
+- And I didn’t learn to drive until I was in my mid-20s

 But my risk tolerance — and my opinion of what activities and situations I’d consider risky — could be completely different from yours.
 Although I call myself risk-averse, I’ve done a few things that others may find too risky: